apache/buildstream/doc/source/arch_data_model.rst

 has default configurations built into BuildStream and configurable with the project configuration.
 These include values such as *variables*, *environment*, *sandbox*, etc.

-As shown above, composition is performed in two stages, as we only need to composite the data from the toplevel element declaration against the composition of previous stages every time we instantiate an element.
+As shown above, composition is performed in two stages for each element.
+First we compose everything below the line, this happens just once per 'kind' of element - the result is re-used.
+Secondly, we compose the element declaration on top.

 Source